How Splunk stores indexes

 As Splunk indexes your data, it creates a bunch of files.
 These files contain two types of data:

-- Indexes that point to the raw data, plus some metadata files (index files)
+- Indexes that point to the raw data ("index files")

 Together, these files constitute the Splunk index.
 The files reside in sets of directories organized by age.
 Some directories contain newly indexed data; others contain previously indexed data.
 The number of such directories can grow quite large, depending on how much data you're indexing.